google/haloquest/README.md

 This repository contains a colab that shows how to load the HaloQuest data and how to use the Auto-Eval system.

-The dataset is also available in spreadsheet form [here](https://docs.google.com/spreadsheets/d/10pVmWYPsa8Blai09vSiWgkxnfzPGBokvDvAejZB4PLM/).

 Code to reproduce the experiments in the paper is available [here](https://github.com/ZhecanJamesWang/Hallucinated-Visual-Question-Answering).

 ## Citing this work